ComposableFi/composable/rfcs/0013-redesign-assets-id-system.md

 While Moonbeam does not want asset minting or burning to occur outside XCM, on Picasso - minting and burning is a core function of Pablo and Staking.

+While using Parity's pallet-assets may be ideal, the lack of lock/hold functionality provided by the interface makes it insufficient for our solution.
+Therefore, implementing additional traits not found in orml-tokens on our routing layer is instead more ideal, especially since user balances are already on chain.

 **Steps**:
-* Import & Declare pallet-assets
+* Import & Declare orml-tokens
-  * To interact with Parity's pallet assets, we must first import it from our patched Substrate repository.
   * We must then declare two instances within our `construct_runtime!` macro.

-* Configure Each Instance of pallet-assets
+* Configure Each Instance of orml-tokens
-  * NOTE: For details on the configuration of pallet-assets, see [here](https://paritytech.github.io/substrate/master/pallet_assets/pallet/trait.Config.html#)

 ## Update Assets Registry